LLNL/dataracebench/README.md

 ```
 ./check-data-races.sh

-Usage: ./check-data-races.sh [--run] [--help] language option(C/C++/Fortran)
+Usage: ./check-data-races.sh [--run] [--help] language

 --help      : this option
 --small     : compile and test all benchmarks using small parameters with Helgrind, ThreadSanitizer, Archer, Intel inspector.
 --run       : compile and run all benchmarks with gcc (no evaluation)
---run-intel: compile and run all benchmarks with Intel compilers (no evaluation)
+--run-intel : compile and run all benchmarks with Intel compilers (no evaluation)
 --helgrind  : compile and test all benchmarks with Helgrind
+--tsan-clang: compile and test all benchmarks with clang ThreadSanitizer
---tsan     : compile and test all benchmarks with clang ThreadSanitizer
+--tsan-gcc  : compile and test all benchmarks with gcc ThreadSanitizer
 --archer    : compile and test all benchmarks with Archer
+--coderrect : compile and test all benchmarks with Coderrect Scanner
---inspector: compile and test all benchmarks with Intel Inspector
+--inspector : compile and test all benchmarks with Intel Inspector
+--romp      : compile and test all benchmarks with Romp
 --customize : compile and test customized test list and tools
 ```